 Literary translation is a broad field, and it's important for translators to work on books they enjoy, right?
 As a professional literary translator, David Warriner has translated published titles in a variety of fields including short stories, non-fiction and children's books, though his true passion lies in crime fiction, literary mysteries and thrillers.

 David Warriner's translation of Quebec author Roxanne Bouchard's literary mystery We Were the Salt of the Sea was published by Orenda Books in 2018 and shortlisted for the Society of Authors Scott Moncrieff Prize for French-English translation in 2019.
-His translation of French "Queen of Crime" writer Johana Gustawsson's Blood Song was published by Orenda Books in 2019.
+His translation of French "Queen of Crime" writer Johana Gustawsson's Blood Song was published by Orenda Books in 2019 and longlisted for the 2020 CWA Dagger for Crime Fiction in Translation.

 We Were the Salt of the Sea